kubeshop/botkube-docs/docs/configuration/executor/kubectl.md

             verbs: ["api-resources", "api-versions", "cluster-info", "describe", "explain", "get", "logs", "top"]
             # Configures which K8s resource are displayed in resources dropdown.
             resources: ["deployments", "pods", "namespaces"]
+      context:
+        # RBAC configuration for this plugin.
+        rbac:
+          group:
+            # Static impersonation for given group.
+            type: Static
+            static:
+              # Name of group.rbac.authorization.k8s.io the plugin role will be bound to.
+              values: [botkube-plugins-default]
 ```

 The default configuration for Helm chart can be found in the [values.yaml](https://github.com/kubeshop/botkube/blob/main/helm/botkube/values.yaml) file.